Home > Pole Fitness > Strength > Pole Lunge

 Start the pole lunge exercise by holding your pole at about waist height.

 Place one foot forward with the toes almost touching the base of the pole.
-Lift the other leg behind you with the knee bent.
-Engage your core, stand tall, and get ready for the fun!
+Lift the

+Imagine someone is gently pulling on your back foot, moving it back and away from the pole.
 You don't need to take the back knee all the way to the floor if you're new to lunges.
 Instead, just focus on control and good form as you go as low as feels comfortable.
+Remember, you're going to have to get back up again, and that's where the tight tush muscles come from!
+As you lower into the lunge, keep your chest lifted and your tail bone tucked under.
+Leaning forward will make this exercise much less effective, and could cause knee strain. |

 Notice in the photo above that the knee is back over the heel, not forward over the toes.

 In contrast, this picture shows the wrong way to do the pole lunge exercise.
 Notice that the foot is too far from the base of the pole, and the arm is bent.
+This encourages the body to tip forward, and also allows the knee to come forward over the toes.
+This type of movement can lead to knee problems and is not effectively targeting the muscles we want to work. |

 Now for the hard part...squeeze your butt muscles to lift your body back up to the starting point.
 And try NOT to use your arm.